 - Differences are viewed as a plus to the organization not a hindrance

 - All employees feel comfortable, equal, and encouraged to express their views

 - Individuals are judged by their own skills, talents and abilities not by stereotyped misconceptions

 - Work environments have diverse make-ups and where different ideas and approaches are welcome

 The changing composition of our society demands that Owens prepare its students, faculty and staff for life and leadership within an increasingly diverse society.
 The existence of diversity at Owens provides us with the opportunity to discover ways to integrate all individuals and groups into the larger community in a manner that respects and values uniqueness while at the same time, advancing the college in its vision and mission.

-The Office of Equal Opportunity and Inclusiveness is located in Administration Hall, Second Floor, Human Resources.
+Office Location: Administration Hall, Second Floor, Human Resources

-For student issues (including Title IX), contact Danielle Filipchuk at email@example.com.
+For employee matters, employment interview accommodations and student issues (including Title IX), contact Blake Renner at firstname.lastname@example.org.